Read about the different drugs used to treat graft versus host disease (GvHD) and how they work.

 Everolimus is a drug that doctors may use instead of sirolimus.
 You take everolimus as a tablet.

-Tyrosine kinase inhibitors (TKIs) are a type of biological therapy.
+Tyrosine kinase inhibitors (TKIs) are a type of targeted drug therapy.

 They block messengers (enzymes) which send growth signals in cells.
 So they stop the cells growing and dividing.
-Glivec (imatinib) is a type of TKI doctors may use for chronic GVHD, particularly if it's affecting the skin or lung.
+Imatinib (Glivec) is a type of TKI you may have for chronic GvHD, particularly if it's affecting the skin or lung.
 You take this as a tablet.

 Etanercept blocks a chemical called tumour necrosis factor (TNF) from causing damage to tissue.
 You have it as an injection under your skin.